Collection of short message cards posted online

 A:

-Thank you for your continued patronage of the University of Tokyo Co-op.
-We sincerely apologize for any inconvenience caused by the cash register replacement.
-Thank you for your inquiry.
-Below are our responses, primarily regarding requests regarding the Central Cafeteria.
-We sincerely apologize for the delayed response.
+Thank you for always using the University of Tokyo Co-op.
+We sincerely apologize for the concern caused by the recent change in cash registers.
+Thank you also for your inquiry.
+Below are our answers, mainly regarding requests concerning the Central Cafeteria.
+We sincerely apologize for the delay in our response.

-I. Regarding the Cause: 0) The first day of the cash register replacement arrived before we were fully accustomed to the changes and fully prepared.
-1) There was a mistake in changing the UI (order of the food menu) for the cash register operation screen.
-Previously, cash registers operated menu screens on the cash register panel specific to each cafeteria.
-When the Central Cafeteria was replaced, the default display screen was set to a standard one, significantly increasing the number of steps required to access the menu.
-2) After payment is made at the cash register, there is a time lag due to the panel operation required to welcome the next customer.
-Multiple button operations that were not necessary with the previous cash register have been added, causing time lags and stress.
-3) The time lag when linking the cash register to the Stella Terminal (multi-payment terminal) and the requirement to enter credit card PIN numbers are factors.
+I. Causes 0) We faced the first day of the cash register change without sufficient familiarity and preparation.
+1) There was a mistake in changing the UI of the cash register operation screen (the order in which the food menus are displayed).
+Previously, the cash registers operated with menu screens on the cash register panel that were specific to each cafeteria.
+In the Central Cafeteria, the initial default standard delivery screen was used during the change, and the number of steps required to call up menus has increased significantly.
+2) After payment at the cash register, there is a time lag due to the panel operation required to welcome the next customer.
+Multiple button operations that were not necessary with the previous cash registers have been added, causing time lag and stress.
+3) This is due to a time lag when linking the cash register to the Stella terminal (multi-payment terminal) and the specification that requires credit card PIN entry.

 III.
-Regarding the timeline for when A semester begins: 1) Improvements are expected during the week of September 12 (at the Central Cafeteria).
-2) We have been informed that the system specifications will change and it will not be ready in time for October 3rd.
-3) A revision will be implemented around September 15th to eliminate the need to enter PINs up to a certain amount.
+Regarding the target date at the start of Semester A: 1) Improvements are expected in the Central Cafeteria during the week of September 12th.
+2) We have been informed that due to system specification changes, it will not be possible to meet the October 3rd deadline.
+3) A modification will be implemented around September 15th that will eliminate the need for PIN entry up to a certain amount.

-Furthermore, we have found that cafeteria money and cash payments are relatively quicker, as they do not require a Stellar Terminal.
-We will consider separating cafeteria money-only registers from cash-only registers, and taking measures to encourage the use of cafeteria money.
-While we do not have a clear timeline for when A semester begins, we will continue to make the necessary improvements.
-We apologize for any inconvenience caused and appreciate your continued support.
+In addition, it has been found that payments using cafeteria money and cash payments are relatively faster because they do not require the Stella terminal.
+We will consider setting up separate registers for cafeteria money and cash only, and measures to encourage the use of cafeteria money.
+We do not yet have a clear timeframe for returning to the previous level by the start of Semester A, but we will continue to make necessary improvements.
+We apologize for any inconvenience this may cause, and we appreciate your continued support.

 Why did you change to the app?